sitespeedio/coach/README.md

-# The coach
+# The webcoach

 ![The coach](img/coach.png)

 The coach helps you find problems on your web page.

 ## Work in progress!
 We know you want the coach to help you but right now YOU need to help the coach!
-The project is not ready for release yet and you can help us: Check out the [issues](https://github.com/sitespeedio/coach/issues), try the project and give us feedback.
+The project is not ready for release yet and you can help us: Check out the [issues](https://github.com/sitespeedio/coach/issues), try the project and give us feedback!

-## Why does my page need coaching?
+## Do my page need coaching?

-It's hard to get everything right, building a web page and following best practice.
-A coach can help you!
+It's hard to get everything right.
+Creating a web page and following best practice rules.
+The coach can help you!
 The coach helps you make sure your page is accessible, follows web best practice and is as fast as it can be.

-When using http2 some previous best practices are no longer valid, or even downright bad for performance.
-The coach will detect (in supported browsers) that the page is accessed using http2, and adjust its' advice accordingly.
+Using HTTP/2 some of the previous performance best practices are now worst practices.
+The coach will detect (in supported browsers) that the page is accessed using HTTP/2, and adjust its' advice accordingly.

 One of the coach main goal is to NEVER give you wrong advice.
 If the coach tells you that something is wrong you should fix that!